shogun-toolbox/shogun/README.md

 ## Interfaces
 -------------

-Shogun is implemented in C++ and interfaces to Python, octave, java, ruby, C#, R, Lua, Perl.
-JavaScript and Matlab are planned to be (re-)introduced soon.
+Shogun is implemented in C++ and offers automatically generated, unified interfaces to Python, Octave, Java, Ruby, C#, R, Lua.
+We are currently working on adding more languages including JavaScript, D, Scala, and Matlab.

 |    Interface     |     Status                                                |
 |:----------------:|-----------------------------------------------------------|